 Contributor: Jenna and her Louis Vuitton, her 5 yrs old French Bulldog.
 Louis is a certified therapy dog who visits people with developmental disabilities.
-Jenna blogs at Articles de Voyage about dog friendly travel and pet resources and these recommendations are based on her visit to Long Beach with Louis.
+Jenna blogs at Dog Friendly Travel about dog friendly travel and pet resources and these recommendations are based on her visit to Long Beach with Louis.

 Dog friendly hotels in Long Beach

 Jenna’s favorite is Hotel Current.
 Two dogs are allowed per room for an additional charge of $50 per pet.
 There is a residential neighborhood for dog walks right behind the hotel.
 The Queen Mary (allowing pets up to 25 lbs with additional fee of $75 per stay) is also cool as is Hotel Maya (DoubleTree by Hilton) that welcomes dogs.